Wine & Cheese

 Open one chop.
 Working on one side of the chop, place one eighth of the

-sliced mushrooms, a piece of prosciutto, and a slice of Fontina, then repeat
+sliced mushrooms, a piece of prosciutto, and a slice of Fontina, then

-so that you’ve got two complete layers of stuffing; close the chop.
+so that youve got two complete layers of stuffing; close the chop.
 Do this

 for the remaining 3 chops, season them with salt and pepper, and then tie

-them with kitchen twine to keep the stuffing in place and the chops
+kitchen twine to keep the stuffing in place and the chops

 in shape.

-Warm 1 tablespoon of the olive oil with the garlic and thyme in a medium sauté pan or skillet over medium heat.
-Toss in the quartered mushrooms, season with salt and pepper, and cook, stirring, for 3 to 5 minutes, or until
+Warm 1 tablespoon of the olive oil with the garlic and thyme in a

-the mushrooms have released their moisture and it has cooked down.
+released their moisture and it has cooked down.
 Pull

 the pan from the heat and set aside.
-Gently reheat the mushrooms right

 before serving.

-Warm the remaining 2 tablespoons olive oil in a large ovenproof sauté pan
+Warm the remaining 2 tablespoons olive oil in a large ovenproof

 or skillet (or work in two pans, each with 1 tablespoon oil) over medium-